Aquascaping: Theory and Practice

 Photo 3: leading the eye along a branch to a strong point.
 Note the 0,618 frame which has been followed in height well.
 Red circle = strong point for the eye.

-Secret 3: Choosing stone and wood
+Secret 3: Choosing stone and wood for an aquascape

-Everyone knows the aquariums scaped by Tashiki Amano.
+Everyone knows the beautiful aquariums scaped by Tashiki Amano.
 Particularly clever put together and often he follows the teachings of Zen Buddhism when decorating.
 The mini underwater landscapes follow rules to keep balance.
 Some important guidelines are:

 - balance: after a rocky (= full) follows empty space (= empty)